Jaysontian/jaysontian.github.io/_posts/Blog/2019-12-31-the-year-in-review.md

 date:   2019-12-31
 tags: life
 categories: blog
+published: false
 ---

-*I'm going to be a better person...
+I'm going to be a better person...
 I'm going to refrain from bullying my sister...
-I'm going to get a 7 in every subject at school...*
+I'm going to get a 7 in every subject at school...

-The typical quixotic resolutions of the new year.
+Typical quixotic resolutions of the new year.
 Screw that.

 I'm never a big dreamer, so I never invest myself in the resolution crap every new year.
 Instead of making unrealistic goals and wallowing in dreams, it should be a time to reflect on the past year, learn from experiences, and be thankful for everything.
 Personally, 2019 was a year full of new encounters, experiences, and challenges that made life so much more interesting.